mk-runner/FSE/README.md

 - For `IU X-Ray`, you can download medical images from [here](https://drive.google.com/file/d/1c0BXEuDy8Cmm2jfN0YYGkQxFZd2ZIoLg/view?usp=sharing).

 - For `MIMIC-CXR`, you can download medical images from [here](https://physionet.org/content/mimic-cxr/2.0.0/).
+You can download `medical reports` from [Google Drive](https://drive.google.com/file/d/1iWdFINSAJ7F97I4rTGddIziJAb-1sL3l/view?usp=drive_link).
+Note that you must apply with your license of [PhysioNet](https://physionet.org/content/mimic-cxr-jpg/2.0.0/).

 NOTE: The `IU X-Ray` dataset is small, and thus the variance of the results is large.
-You can download `medical reports` from [Google Drive](https://drive.google.com/file/d/1iWdFINSAJ7F97I4rTGddIziJAb-1sL3l/view?usp=drive_link).
-Note that you can apply with your license of [PhysioNet](https://physionet.org/content/mimic-cxr-jpg/2.0.0/).

 ## Reproducibility on MIMIC-CXR